cloudant-labs/graphdb-slate/source/includes/_search.md

 ### Language-Specific Analyzers

-These analyzers will omit very common words in the specific language, as these tend to make poor search queries and cause considerable index bloat.
-Many of these also perform stemming, where common word prefixes or suffixes are removed.
+These analyzers will omit very common words in the specific language, and many also [remove prefixes and suffixes](http://en.wikipedia.org/wiki/Stemming).
+The name of the language is also the name of the analyzer.

 <script type="text/javascript">
 function toggleMe(a){